sst/sst/www/docs/constructs/v0/RDS.md

 Since we are using the Data API, you don't need to deploy your Lambda functions into the RDS's VPC.
 :::

-Yo can override the internally created `VPC` instance.
+You can override the internally created `VPC` instance.

 ```js {7-12}
 import * as ec2 from "aws-cdk-lib/aws-ec2";